School Data Backup Strategies Before Migration: The 3-2-1 Rule for Zero Data Loss

 Recommended Schedule During Migration Window

 📌 Key Takeaway: The 3-2-1 backup rule is not optional for school data migration.
-Full backups before migration, test restores to verify integrity, and documented rollback procedures are the human effort signals that Google's algorithms—and successful schools—recognize as markers of authority and trustworthiness.
+Full backups before migration, verified test restores, and documented rollback procedures are the foundation of a successful SIS or LMS transition.
+Treat your backup strategy as insurance for your students' academic futures.

 Backup Tools Recommended for Schools